 Engineering design of the cleanup remedy was completed by the NYSDEC in April 2008.
 Bids for the cleanup contract were opened in May 2008.
-EnviroTrac Environmental Services (EnviroTrac) of Ronkonkoma, New York was awarded the contract and given formal notice to proceed with the project on September 29, 2008.
+EnviroTrac Environmental Services (EnviroTrac) of Ronkonkoma, New York was awarded the contract and given formal notice to proceed with the project on September 22, 2008.
 It is anticipated that construction of the remedy will be completed during the Spring 2009.
 Initiation of groundwater monitoring is currently scheduled for fall 2008.
 Long term site management of the site by the NYSDEC will follow.
 All construction work will be performed under full-time oversight by Camp Dresser and Mckee (CDM), the engineering consultant hired by the NYSDEC.
 In addition, the contractor's Health and Safety plan for the work was reviewed to ensure that onsite workers and the nearby community is protected during these activities.
+A copy of that plan has been placed into the document repositories identified below.